shreyashkalushte/Flask-App-Cat-Dog-Classifier-using-CNN/README.md

 First we build the build and train the model and save it.
 We then import this saved model to be used in our flask app.

+For this project, we used pre-trained model MobileNetV2 from keras.
+MobileNetV2 is a model that was trained on a large dataset to solve a similar problem to this project, so it will help us to save lots of time on buiding low-level layers and focus on the application.

+The model has the accuracy of 97.79 % for the train dataset and 97.32 % for the test dataset.